 - Click "Save" to save peak.

-- Click on red markers (unvisited peaks) and confirm to mark them as visited.
+- Register peak as visited: Click on red markers (unvisited peaks) and confirm to mark them as visited.
 This will turn the marker blue.

-- After you have registered a peak as visited, you may also register the dates of your ascent(s).
+- Register ascent with date: After you have registered a peak as visited, you may also register the dates of your ascent(s).
 Do this by clicking the blue marker, and enter the date in the menu to the right.

-- When you are done with registering peaks, download your peakbase-file as .gpx or .json with the buttons in the top right corner beside the map.
+- When you are done with registering peaks, download your peakbase-file as .json or .gpx with the buttons in the top right corner beside the map.

 - IMPORTANT: Only the JSON-version of the peakbase-file will contain the dates of your ascents.
 The gpx-file only contains the peaks and whether they are visited or not.

 - While JSON is the preferred format for Peakbase (since this is more flexible, and allows storing for example ascent dates), the tool also accepts GPX-files.
 This is useful, since you can import files downloaded from for example peakbook.org.
 GPX-files can also be easily plotted in a range of other online and offline software tools, so it might be useful to keep both a GPX- and a JSON-version of your peakbase.

 While the simplest way to collect peaks is to write them down in a list, Peakbase enables you to visualize your collection on a map.
 This makes it easy to see where you have been, and where to plan your next peak bagging trip.

 Peakbase gives you simple tools to manage your collection, without making things over-complicated.
 If you want to focus in being outdoors and enjoying the views rather than sitting in front of your computer screen, use Peakbase to collect your peaks!

 Peakbase is designed to avoid the need for yet another user account.
 Instead of logging in, you upload your peakbase, and when you are done, you just download the updated version of the file.
 Store your peakbase wherever you like!